 Virtual assistants, like traditional ones, support their clients on a day-to-day basis.
-They make sure that there are no hiccups on their daily tasks.
+They make sure that there are no hiccups in their daily tasks.

 What do virtual assistants do?

-We mentioned at the beginning of the article that VAs wear many different hats to fit the role, it’s your responsibility to compensate them according to the value they add to your business.
+We mentioned at the beginning of the article that VAs wear many different hats to fit the role.
+So, your responsibility to compensate them will depend on the value they add to your business.

-As someone’s assistant (whether you’re a virtual or an office-based one), VAsare expected to at least handle a workload of maintaining contact books.
+As someone’s assistant (whether you’re virtual or an office-based one), VAs are expected to handle at least a workload of maintaining contact books.